aws/amazon-freertos/demos/cli/README.md

 ## Usage

-Demo implements three command handlers which are reigstered with the FreeRTOS-Plus-CLI library:
+Demo implements three command handlers which are registered with the FreeRTOS-Plus-CLI library:
 1. `echo_parameters` : Echoes back the parameters one at a time to the console.
 Accepts a variable number of parameters.
 2. `echo_3_parameters`: Echoes back the parameters one at a time to the console.
 Input should always contain three parameters.
 3. `task_stats`: Displays the status of each runnning task that includes task name, current state of the task, task priority, stack high water mark and the task number.